 Managing agents remotely may look like a challenge initially as they all are spread across multiple locations.
 Supervisors can’t physically interact with the delivery team to keep them productive.

 Managing a remote workforce requires the right collaboration and workforce management tools so the agents’ login hours, the number of calls answered, the quality of the call can be tracked through a dashboard.
 This way companies can run track agent productivity in real-time.

-- Scalability: Remote CX solutions give elasticity, agents can choose to work as part-time or full-time employees.
+- Scalability: Remote customer support solutions give elasticity, agents can choose to work as part-time or full-time employees.
 It allows easy ramp up and down to manage peak demands.

-- Integration: With API based integration, moving to a next-gen platform gives numerous ways to build your CX stack.
+- Integration: With API based integration, moving to a next-gen platform gives numerous ways to build your customer support stack.

 - Productivity: On the contrary to assumption, remote workers are more productive and happy.
 A survey conducted by Mckinsey found that 41% of employees said they were more productive working remotely than in the office.
 Research proves remote workers are equally efficient as on-premise workers.

 As on-prem is hard-pressed to lower the cost to serve, upgrading to a remote model is a closer solution at hand.
 Companies can test it with the hybrid model before moving to 100% remote.
 To offer an optimal customer experience solution, setting up the customer support stack plays a key role.
 Cost to benefits has to be considered at every integration.
 Remote customer support delivery can reduce significant cost compared to the on-premise offerings.
 However, the shift has to happen seamlessly without disrupting the delivery.